wso2/docs-choreo-dev/en/docs/third-party-services/third-party-services.md

 ## Consuming a Third Party Service

 A third party service can be consumed via a Connection.
-For information on consuming a third party service, see [Consume a Third Party Service](../develop-components/sharing-and-reusing/create-a-connection.md#create-a-connection-to-a-third-party-service).
+For information on consuming a third party service, see [Create a Connection to a Third Party Service](../develop-components/sharing-and-reusing/create-a-connection.md#create-a-connection-to-a-third-party-service).